tonyvx/007x/hr_efficiency/HR_Analysis.md

 ####Comparing results from the model's prediction on validation data
   * overall Accuracy of 0.889 against validation data as compared to 0.8996667 given by model data,
   * predicting employees leaving company with 0.7843137 accuracy against validation data as compared to 0.805413 given by model data and
-  * predicting employess staying with the company with 0.9216973 accuracy against validation data as compared to 0.9291235 given by model.
+  * predicting employees staying with the company with 0.9216973 accuracy against validation data as compared to 0.9291235 given by model.
-  * model is maintaining its accuracy levels and hence the model is repeative and is represntative of the problem.
+  * model is maintaining its accuracy levels and hence the model is repetitive  and is representative of the problem.